Nuno Mendes (footballer, born 2002): International career

 Mendes earned his first cap for Portugal at under-21 level shortly after having made his club debut, in a 4–0 win in Cyprus for the 2021 UEFA European Championship qualifiers on 4 September 2020.
 Previously, he represented the nation's under-16, under-17, under-18 and under-19s.

 Six months later, Mendes was called up to the senior team by manager Fernando Santos for 2022 FIFA World Cup qualifying matches against Azerbaijan, Luxembourg and Serbia, and subsequently removed from the under-21 squad due to appear in the finals.
 He first appeared with the former on 24 March 2021, playing the entire 1–0 victory against Azerbaijan.

 Mendes was selected for UEFA Euro 2020, playing no games in a round-of-16 exit.
 Santos later revealed that he had planned to use him alongside Raphaël Guerreiro during the tournament, but could not do so due to injury problems.

 In November 2022, Mendes was named in the final squad for the World Cup in Qatar.
 After a first-half thigh injury in the second group-stage match against Uruguay, he missed the rest of the competition.

 During qualifying for Euro 2024, Mendes made one appearance against Luxembourg, assisting Cristiano Ronaldo's opening goal of the 6–0 win in the ninth minute; he missed the remainder of the campaign with a hamstring injury, as Portugal won all ten matches in Group J. He was picked for the finals in Germany, starting against the Czech Republic and Turkey in the group phase and Slovenia (3–0 victory in a penalty shootout) and France in the knockout stage (5–3 loss in another shootout).

 Mendes was selected for the 2025 UEFA Nations League Finals.
 On 4 June, he assisted Ronaldo for the 2–1 winner in the semi-finals against Germany.
 He scored his first international goal four days later in a 2–2 draw against Spain in the final; he was crucial in defending Lamine Yamal throughout the match, and also converted his attempt in the 5–3 shootout win, being named player of the match and best player of the tournament.

+Mendes was included in the 2026 World Cup squad.
+On 23 June, he scored a free kick in the 5–0 group win over Uzbekistan for his first goal in the competition, with the set piece reportedly catching the opposition off guard as many expected Ronaldo to take it instead.